Efficiency of ANS Entropy Encoders: Range ANS with Fixed Accuracy

 The analysis of this rANS variant is not in the scope of the present paper; see~\cite{Duda2013,Townsend}.

+\paragraph{Implementation notes} The code of our implementation and tests is available at \url{https://github.com/dkosolobov/rans_with_fixed_accuracy}.
+See Table~\ref{tbl:experiments}.
+We tested it against the standard rANS with explicit divisions and against a faster rANS with divisions performed by multiplications and shifts on precomputed constants; these two rANS variants were retrieved from the source code of \texttt{ryg\_rans} by Giesen.\footnote{\url{https://github.com/rygorous/ryg_rans}} We note that neither of the three tested encoders implements the so-called interleaving streams: this technique can noticeably speed up the rANS~\cite{Giesen} but it will do so equally for all three variants, if implemented, so we decided to omit it since, on a qualitative level, the results will likely remain the same with or without this technique.

-\paragraph{Implementation notes} In our experiments the described rANS encoder with fixed accuracy $k=3$ was 1.8 times slower than the tANS encoder implemented by Collet~\cite{Collet} and had approximately the same compression rate.\footnote{In~\cite{Giesen} Giesen showed that interleaving streams can significantly speed up the rANS.
-We did not use this trick, however, because Collet's tANS does not use it either, though we believe that tANS can utilize this technique too, albeit less efficiently.} It is unsurprising since the inner encoding loop of tANS computing~\eqref{eq:encode} essentially consists of just a couple of accesses to tables stored in the L1 cache.
-However, the rANS with fixed accuracy is faster than one could have expected from the standard rANS.
-The key feature that allows the speed boost is that the operation of division $\lfloor x / f_a\rfloor$ in~\eqref{eq:x-prime-rans} guarantees that its result is in the range $[2^k..2^{k+1})$.
+In our experiments the described rANS encoder with fixed accuracy $k=3$ had approximately the same compression rate as the standard rANS.
+In terms of speed, the rANS with accuracy $k=3$ encodes faster than the classical rANS with divisions but slower than the faster rANS implementation; the rANS with accuracy $k=3$ is consistently slower in decoding.

+The key feature that allows the speed boost in encoding is that the operation of division $\lfloor x / f_a\rfloor$ in~\eqref{eq:x-prime-rans} guarantees that its result is in the range $[2^k..2^{k+1})$.
 Therefore, the division can be executed by simpler instructions in a branchless code: we used arithmetic and bit operations and the instruction \texttt{cmov} from x86 (it is also possible to use only arithmetic and bit instructions).
-The code, however, turns out to be quite cumbersome, which noticeably diminishes the benefits of the division-free branchless loop.
+The code, however, turns out to be quite cumbersome, which noticeably diminishes positive effects of the division-free branchless loop.

 Denote $R = r + k$.
-The main loop of the encoder calls the function $\mathsf{encode}$ from Algorithm~\ref{alg:rans} consecutively for the letters $a_1, a_2, \ldots, a_n$ in the encoded sequence.
-The function receives as its parameters an $(R+1)$-bit number $w$ and a letter $a$.
+The main loop of the encoder calls the function $\mathsf{encode}$ from Algorithm~\ref{alg:rans} consecutively for the symbols $a_1, a_2, \ldots, a_n$ in the encoded sequence.
+The function receives as its parameters an $(R+1)$-bit number $w$ and a symbol $a$.
 The function stores some lowest bits of $w$ in an external storage and returns an $(R+1)$-bit value $x'$ computed as in~\eqref{eq:x-prime-rans} (details follow).
 The parameter $w$ is actually an $(R+1)$-bit number $x'$ produced by the previous call to the function $\mathsf{encode}$ in the encoding loop; the first call receives $w = 2^R$.